Friends! WereGarurumon (JP)

 His attack is either “Mega Claw” or “Metal Claw” in the dub.
 I’ll find out later, I’m sure.

 This is the first mention of the evolution hierarchy – or at least this part of the chain.
 The Perfect form is called the Ultimate form in the dub, which… it’s not the ultimate form.
 At all.

 Yamato: “That’s… WereGarurumon!”

 Digitamamon: “You and your little doggie don’t frighten me!”

 Ugh, gross.
 So replacing Brave Heart, because who doesn’t love that, is a custom song called “Hey, Digimon!”
-It is very late-90’s.
-You know the rapid singing part of “One Week” by The Barenaked Ladies?
-It’s that.
-It’s that, but Digi-tated and uninspired.
+It is very late-90’s pop.
+It’s not terrible, but it’s not used well.